voloko/uki/docs/core/function.markdown

         this.name = 'Rex';
     });

-It can accept base class as a first parameter.
+It can accept base class as the first parameter.
 Base class is NOT obliged to be created using `fun.newClass`.
 Anything including simple `function` will work: